encryptorcode/watch-agent/README.md

-# watch-agent using command line
+# Watch Agent using command line
-Make your agents on command line.
+A command line wrapper for monitoring, iterations and long processes

+So tell me
+* Have you ever thought of running a iterative process on your command line ?
+* Has it ever been simple to develop ?
+* Have you ever not procrastinated to develop such a script ?

+Watch Agent is here to rescue.
+It makes developing any iterative process as easy as just fetching data and showing it on command line.
+Just go ahead and install watch-agent start creating your own agents.

 ## Installation
 ```sh